hydpy-dev/hydpy/hydpy/docs/development.rst

 ----------------------

 To improve the code base of HydPy, you need your own working copy (your own fork, see section `How to contribute?`_).
-The existance of multiple working copies inevitably leads to the danger of integration problems, meaning that different changes in different working copies lead to source code incompatibilities.
-To reduce this risk, the different working copies should be merged `continously`.
+The existence of multiple working copies inevitably leads to the danger of integration problems, meaning that different changes in different working copies lead to source code incompatibilities.
+To reduce this risk, the different working copies should be merged `continuously`.
 This decreases the likelihood of simultaneous changes to the same code sections and keeps the complexity of possible conflicts to a minimum.

 The current (online) development of HydPy relies, besides `GitHub`_, on `Travis CI`_.  `Travis CI`_ is a hosted, distributed continuous integration service.
-This `Travis CI project`_ has been been linked to HydPy's `GitHub repository`_.
+This `Travis CI project`_ has been linked to HydPy's `GitHub repository`_.
 It is configured to accomplish the following tasks for each new commit or pull request: